Crusty-chirayu/AI-integrated-Personalized-shopping-platform-/README.md

 - [ ] Cross-session personalization beyond brand/budget extraction
 - [ ] Public API for third-party storefront integrations

+<sub>Note: the "Next" items above were moved out of "Current (shipped)" to match their actual status in the tables further up this README — the Features and Feature Completion Snapshot sections are the source of truth if anything here ever looks inconsistent.</sub>

 ---

 ## ☁️ Deployment

 > [!WARNING]
-> **TODO.** No deployment configuration (Vercel project settings, CI/CD, environment secrets in a hosting provider) was confirmed during this review.
-The steps below are a generic starting point — replace with your project's actual deployment process.
+> **Not yet re-deployed.** The previous public preview is temporarily taken down while the backend goes through higher-traffic testing — see [Demo](#-demo).
+No deployment configuration (hosting provider settings, CI/CD, environment secrets) was confirmed during this review either.
+The steps below are a generic starting point — replace with your project's actual deployment process once confirmed.

 ```bash
 # Example (Vercel CLI) — confirm this matches your actual setup